janobourian/aws/aws_solution_architect_associate/02_ec2_complete.md

     * Do not use ACCESS KEYS into EC2 instances
     * Roles help us to communicate AWS services

+* Types
+    * Pay-as-you-go
+    * 1 year
+    * 3 years
+    * You can buy or sell them in the Reserved Instance Marketplace

 * Instance purchasing options:
     * On demand:
         * Pay-as-you-go
         * Linux and windows - billing per second, but after first minute
         * Other OS - billing per hour
+        * No upfront
     * Reserved Instances
         * You reserve a specific instance attributes
             * Instance Type, Region, Tenancy and OS